mavolin/disstate/CONTRIBUTING.md

 We would love to see the ideas you want to bring in to improve this project.
 Before you get started, make sure to read the guidelines below.

-## Contributing through issues
+## Issues

-If have an idea how to improve this project or if you found a bug, let us know by submitting an issue.
+If you have an idea how to improve this project, or if you find a bug, create an issue to let us know.
-The issue templates will take care of most of the requirements, but there is one thing you should note:

-### Titles

-We not only use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commits, but also for issue titles.
-If you propose a feature use `feat`, for bug fixes use `fix`, etc.
+Please format your issue titles according to the [conventional commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Code Contributions
-### Opening an Issue

-Before you hand in a PR open an issue describing what you want to change, and tell us you'll be handing in a PR for it.
-This gives us the ability to point out important things you should keep in mind, and give you feedback for your idea, before you get to implementing the feature.

 ### Committing

-This is by far the most important guideline.
-Please make small, thoughtful commits, a commit like `feat: add xy` with 20 new files is rarely appropriate.

-#### Conventional Commits

-Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for your contributions.
+Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commits.

 ##### Types
 We use the following types: